buchanae/cli/README.md

    the form of code comments.

 1. Keep code generation minimal; generate just enough information for libraries to do the rest at runtime.
-Details such as cobra command building, function doc parsing, flag building, etc. *could* all happen during code generation, but it feels slightly less flexible and more likely to become complex.
+Details such as cobra command building, doc parsing, flag building, etc. *could* all happen during code generation, but it feels slightly less flexible and more likely to become complex.
+Also, more strings/data being generated as code means larger binaries for projects with lots of commands.
 Honestly, I'm on the fence here though.

 # What about X?